Lesley Ann Patten: Cohen's War (2005)

 CBC Network.
 An hour-long portrait of Canadian immigration lawyer, M. Lee Cohen, renowned for his work with refugees.
 The film follows his representation of Sonya Pecelj and Vladimir Zalipyatskikh.
 The first case follows a young woman, Sonya Pecelj from Kosovo, who seeks sanctuary for more than a year in a church; the second case follows a Russian sailor who dives off a ship in Halifax Harbour to escape virtual imprisonment by the Russian fish mafia.

 Regarding Cohen

 The feature length, complete version of the documentary portrait of Canadian immigration lawyer M. Lee Cohen.
 The film ends with Vladimir Zalipyatskikh being deported.
 Zalipyatskikh was granted re-entry and landed immigrant status in 2010.

-Generation XXL

-Generation XXL follows four teens as they confront their pounds and themselves.
-As the kids struggle against fast food, computers, video games, soda pop, parents and peer pressure, we learn that weight loss is more complex than simply getting off the couch.
-Exposed in their hopes, dreams and clothing, the kids acts as heroes, allowing us to see the complexities of obesity and raise serious questions about society's response to the extra large.
-Directed by Teresa MacInnes, Cinematography by Kent Nason.